roblillack/ftml/README.md

+_Warning: This is a work in progress.
+The specification is not final and this repository really only is public because I'm using the library as a dependency in some other projects._

 # FTML – Formatted Text Markup Language

-A WIP specification (and Go library) a HTML-compatible text markup language which only contains the most basic formatting options.
+A WIP specification (and Go library) of a HTML-compatible text markup language which only contains the most basic formatting options.

 ## Design goals